stephengaito/documentArchive/bin/Readme.md

 # License

 All of the scripts *in this directory* are placed in the public domain and may be used and altered as you wish.
-There is NO WARANTY FOR ANY USE.
+There is NO WARRANTY FOR ANY USE.
+Use these scripts at your own risk.